SPEAR-UIC/CQSim/USAGE.md

 ```

 For examples that simulate multiple clusters and use multi-process prediction see files src/exp_theta_two_parts.py and src/exp_polaris_theta.py.
 The first one corresponds to the experiments in the paper cited above and the second one is the case study from the same paper.

+Once a python file with the experimental setup is created, simply running the file with the experiment should also run the simualtor.